jankx/template/README.md

 Jankx Template
 =

-Jankx Template is used to load the template support override, caching.
+Jankx Template is used to load the template support override.

 # Status